What Is Galvanized Piping?

 Receive a Free Quote for Your Galvanized Plumbing Repipe

 Here at Repipe Specialists, we've fully replaced galvanized plumbing in thousands of homes since 1991 using both copper piping and PEX tubing.
-We continually get positive customer feedback from customers about their overall home repipe experiences.
-We often exceed their expectations on:
+We consistently receive positive feedback from customers about their overall home repipe experience.
+In fact, we often exceed expectations when it comes to:

 • Speed: Our repipe crews typically complete a repipe in a day, returning on another day for wall patching.